r-b-e-e/androidApps/README.md

 <br>

 > ### QPXExpress
-<p align="justify">The purpose of this app is to track the cost of the flights and notifies when the cost drops.</p>
+<p align="justify">The purpose of this app is to track the cost of the flights and notifies when the cost drops.
+This app uses google's QPX Express API to get the current flight details and place a flag on a flight to track it.
+The Complexity of this project is handling the complex JSON file from the API.</p>
 ***Work in progress***
 <br><br>